sdmx-twg/sdmx-rest/doc/availability.md

 ## Overview

 Availability queries allow to see what data are available for a structure (data structure, dataflow or provision agreement), based on a data query.
-It returns a `DataConstraint`, i.e. structural metadata, and is therefore similar to the other structural metadata queries but the query itself is more akin to a data query.
+It returns an `AvailabilityConstraint`, i.e. structural metadata, and is therefore similar to the other structural metadata queries but the query itself is more akin to a data query.

 ## Syntax